 Can you do the search yourself?

 - Catalogue descriptions include information on how you can get a copy of a record, indicating whether you can download a copy of the record online or, if the record is unavailable online, how you can order paper or digital copies to be sent to you

-- Details of people, places and subjects within our records
+- We can search for details of people, places and subjects within specific series of records

-- Digitised versions of our records on commercial websites like Ancestry and Findmypast – it is often more cost effective to subscribe to the websites and do the searching yourself (consult our online collections page to see which records have been digitised)
+- We can search for online versions of our records on commercial websites like Ancestry and Findmypast but it is often more cost effective to subscribe to the websites and do the searching yourself (consult our online collections page to see which collections are available online)

 - You will receive a quote for the cost once our researchers have assessed your request and before you commit to the paid search itself